Deep fry oil can be reused. Not only within the same day, but you can also filter it and store it up for later use.

 Now, what to do with the container full of filtered oil?
 Well, seal it up and store it.
 In the beginning, you might have been asking why to get a sealable box.
 Its purpose is to keep the filtered oil from spoiling.

 As you have used the oil for deep frying, it smells, most likely good, but not only for you, but also for a lot of bugs that can get in, if it is not sealed.

 Another good idea is to label the box in some way with critical information.
 I always put the current date, type of oil, and what it was used for on the container.
 That way, you won’t forget, and anyone else who sees it will immediately know what the deal is.

-If kept in the dark and cold environment, the filtered oil can be stored up to 3 months, according to USDA.
-I am storing reused oil up to six weeks in our fridge, just to stay on the safe side.
+If kept in a dark and cold environment, the filtered oil can be stored for up to 3 months, according to USDA.
+I am storing reused oil for up to six weeks in our fridge, just to stay on the safe side.
 That’s some money and nature saver right there!

 Step #9 Reusing the oil